Chernobyl disaster: Long-term radiation deaths

-The number of potential deaths arising from the Chernobyl disaster is heavily debated.
-The World Health Organization's prediction of 4,000 future cancer deaths in surrounding countries is based on the Linear no-threshold model (LNT), which assumes that the damage inflicted by radiation at low doses is directly proportional to the dose.
-Radiation epidemiologist Roy Shore contends that estimating health effects in a population from the LNT model "is not wise because of the uncertainties".

-According to the Union of Concerned Scientists the number of excess cancer deaths worldwide (including all contaminated areas) is approximately 27,000 based on the same LNT.
+The potential deaths from the Chernobyl disaster are heavily debated.
+The World Health Organization predicted 4,000 future cancer deaths in surrounding countries, based on the Linear no-threshold model (LNT), which assumes that even low doses of radiation increase cancer risk proportionally.
+The Union of Concerned Scientists estimated approximately 27,000 excess cancer deaths worldwide, using the same LNT model.